Sharing Understanding

 Myth:

 A myth is not a false or misleading story, as some people might use the term.
 Instead, it is a story expressing a cultural value or belief, even if it is unfactual.
 It is a means of conveying a more sophisticated meaning that is difficult for ordinary language to express.
 This is similar to the concept of a symbol.
 The notion that America is a nation that God has chosen to be superior to all others is an illustration of a myth that has strongly influenced American culture.
-Many Americans deeply believe in this myth, but it is not enjoy wide acceptance outside of the U.S.
+Many Americans deeply believe in this myth, but it does not enjoy wide acceptance outside of the U.S.

 Praxis: